BEAUTEOUS LANDSCAPES

 NATIONAL HERITAGE

-In the Statement of Significance under the title Beauty, Landscape and Sense of Place, the management plan states that: ‘Mount Wellington is … important to all Australians as a visual reference point for much of southeast Tasmania and the signature landmark for the city of Hobart.
-The areas natural and landscape significance is heightened by its close proximity to a capital city, a feature unique in Australia’ and goes on to state: ‘While most Australian capital cities are located near the coast on rivers or harbours, Hobart is unique as the only capital city with an inspiring mountainous backdrop close to the city. (p16–17)
+In the Park’s management plan’s Statement of Significance, under the title Beauty, Landscape and Sense of Place it is written: ‘Mount Wellington is … important to all Australians as a visual reference point for much of southeast Tasmania and the signature landmark for the city of Hobart.
+The area’s natural and landscape significance is heightened by its close proximity to a capital city, a feature unique in Australia’.
+The plan also comments: ‘While most Australian capital cities are located near the coast on rivers or harbours, Hobart is unique as the only capital city with an inspiring mountainous backdrop close to the city (p16–17).